HuyaneMatsu/vampytest/README.md

     return output
 ```

-When using `call_from` not only the already mentioned `raising`, `returning`, `returning_transformed`, but new
+When using `call_from` not only the already mentioned `raising`, `returning`, `returning_transformed` options
-`returning_last` and `raising_last` options are available as well.
-As their name implies they take the last input
+are available, but also new `returning_last` and `raising_last` too.
-parameter and expect it to be either raised or returned.
+As their name implies they take the last input parameter and expect it to be either raised or returned.

 ```py3
 import vampytest